satwikkansal/archives/_posts/2019-07-28-about-time.md

 I don't like to plan things more than a year ahead (because that's just too much uncertainty, and a lot can change).
 And after considering all of my past experiences and how I felt about them, going in the direction of entrepreneurship seemed like an option.
 I have experienced the early-stage startup stints during my college days, developed a bunch of PoCs in hackathons, had a lot of ideas which I felt were cool (like everyone), and I loved fiddling around with cutting-edge technologies in general.
 So it all felt logical to give entrepreneurship a shot!
 The only concern was the logistics of it.
 I knew that if I'm about to get on to this path, I should have enough savings to survive for a year and smart connections (friends, colleagues or long acquaintances) who are willing to go through the grinding journey of a startup with me.
 For the savings path, I tried to pull-off some passive income stuff (t-shirt design selling, video courses, reselling of products or even domain, and whatnot), but I realized it was all too distracting and somewhat not possible in a little free time I get during the job.
 The only option was to wait for a few months more and save money and give myself a hard deadline to make the shift.

-That's exactly what happened, and l also got to know about EF during that time, which I felt can solve that co-founder problem to some extent.
-And luckily, I got into it, and all dots seemed to connect.
+That's exactly what happened, and l also got to know about EF (Entrepreneur First) during that time, which I felt can solve that co-founder problem to some extent.
+They have a slightly contrarian approach to entreprenuership, which I feel has its pros and sets them apart.
+And luckily, I got selected (:tada:), and all dots seemed to connect.
+My full-time job stint ended this Friday, and all negatives aside, I did meet a few amazing people there who made my journey smooth.
+I wish we stay in touch, and I'd get a chance to work with them again.

 Few things that I realized in last eight months,